 - Based on a scale of 5 levels (A1,A2,B1,B2,C1), although the courses are often aligned to the 8 sub-levels.

 - No online registration.
-Instead you have to go down to Kongostraat 42 in person, take a ticket and wait till you are called.
-Then you will discuss what you want to do and provide your details.
-They’re open Mon-Fri 9am-5pm.
+Instead you have to go down to Kongostraat 42 in person.
+You will discuss what you want to do and provide your details.

 - If you already have some Dutch knowledge you will also need to take a placement test (called an ‘instaptest’).
 But skip the visit in person and first contact them by email to arrange a date – firstname.lastname@example.org.
 Tests are also free.